-It’s estimated that approximately 175 young drivers die in vehicle collisions annually in South Carolina.
-More than 25 percent of the deaths will be alcohol related.
+As a DUI lawyer in Charleston, South Carolina, I know that approximately 175 young drivers die in vehicle collisions annually in South Carolina.
+More than 25 percent of the deaths will be alcohol-related.
 The most common cause is traveling at an unsafe speed while intoxicated.
 Young drivers will be involved in more than 27 percent of crashes, even though they may up approximately 14 percent of licensed drivers.
-In South Carolina, a person who is under the age of 21 and operates a motor vehicle after drinking alcohol will be subjected to the state’s zero tolerance policy.
+In South Carolina, a person who is under the age of 21 and operates a motor vehicle after drinking alcohol will be subjected to the state’s zero-tolerance policy.
 A person under the age of 21 who drives with a blood alcohol concentration of .02 percent or greater will be charged with underage drinking and driving.

 South Carolina Zero Tolerance Law